 Breast cancer surgeries differ by the amount of healthy tissue that is removed with the tumor.
 Types of breast cancer surgery include:

-The goal of breast conserving surgery is to remove breast cancer and maintain the breast.
-Although removal of part of the breast may results in a breast deformity or poor cosmetic outcome, there are different oncoplastic techniques that Mr Salhab uses to minimize breast deformities.
+The goal of breast-conserving surgery is to remove the breast cancer and maintain the breast.
+Although the removal of part of the breast may result in a breast deformity or poor cosmetic outcome, there are different oncoplastic techniques that Mr. Salhab uses to minimize breast deformities.